cloudmesh-project/reu-2014/doc/source/HBaseGuide.rst

-How to install Apache HBase on Ubuntu Desktop 12.04.3
+How to install Apache HBase on Ubuntu 12.04.3
 -----------------------------------------------------------